 What is the Urban Forest Program?

-The Urban Forest Program is a special initiative of Earthwatch Institute in partnership with local non-profits and managers to connect people with nature in urban communities through citizen science.
+The Urban Forest Program is a special initiative of Earthwatch Institute in partnership with local non-profits and managers to connect people with nature in urban communities through community science.
 Combining community action and volunteering, the Urban Forest Program allows volunteers to contribute to local environmental management plans and scientific research, by tracking the growth and survivorship of city trees.
 At the same time, volunteers gain greater awareness of urban ecology.

 Why do we need to track trees in Long Beach?

 Trees provide essential services and benefits to Long Beach, services called ecosystem services.
-These include: climate change mitigation, filtration of storm water, energy conservation, carbon sequestration and storage, esthetic value, and improved physical and psychological human health.
+These include climate change mitigation, filtration of storm water, energy conservation, carbon sequestration and storage, esthetic value, and improved physical and psychological human health.

 Urban trees are threatened by pollution, emerging pests and diseases, lack of access to water, soil compaction, shading by buildings, and removal.
 Long Beach has a number of programs to increase the number of the right trees in the right places and with the right partners.